Eslam01Elgmaal/Eslam01Elgmaal/README.md

 Exploring React to build dynamic user interfaces

-Working on exciting projects like a football player marketing platform and a T-shirt e-commerce website
+Working on exciting projects like a football player marketing platform e-commerce website

 I'm also interested in: